- Applications open

 What you'll receive

-- The successful applicant will receive a living allowance of AU$30,000 per annum (full-time, fixed rate) for 3 years to support living costs during full-time study
+- an allowance of AU$30,000 per annum (full-time, fixed rate) for 3 years to support living costs during full-time study

-- Be able to commence the PhD course by 30 June 2021
+- be able to commence the PhD course in 2021.

 Due to COVID-19 travel restrictions, preference and priority will be given to Australian and New Zealand students and resident international students.
 However, exceptional international applicants will be considered.

 QUT and the Centre for Data Science are committed to equity and diversity among our staff and students, to ensure that we mirror the diversity of the community in which QUT exists.
 In 2018, this was recognised by QUT receiving a Bronze Award in the inaugural SAGE Athena SWAN gender and diversity program.

 Women and Aboriginal and Torres Strait Islander students are encouraged to apply.

 The provision of a scholarship is conditional on successful application and admission to the IF49 Doctor of Philosophy course.
 Eligibility for admission to a research degree is determined by the Graduate Research Centre.